 Back in my post about having my blog for 6 months, I went through some mistakes and struggles I’ve experienced...but I want to go into more detail about a few things.
-I think many persons out there before fully starting their blog has done some research or watch some YouTube videos and I thought “Hey, this isn’t so bad”.
+I think many people out there before fully starting their blog have done some research or watched some YouTube videos and I thought “Hey, this isn’t so bad”.
 Well, it isn’t that bad but today I’m gonna go through some expectations I had with blogging before I pressed publish to anything.

 It’s an easy moneymaker

 Boy, I was so wrong.
 Now I am aware that you can make blogging a full-time career but after watching videos about “ This is how I made $6000 in my first month of blogging!” or even “This is how you can make $100 with your blog in the first month”.....I’m here thinking...well if they did that, seems legit.
 I had the impression that I could create a blog, write awesome posts, promote it on social media, apply for ads and get paid.
 I honestly don’t think persons don’t talk about the amount of money you need to invest in your blog, to make money.
 Whether it’s for your domain name, hosting, extra gadgets or social media schedulers.
 Not many may have the money at the time to afford all of those things.
 Right now, I’m not really bothered about not making money right now.
 I had Google AdSense on my blog before but I had to take it off when I changed my domain name and it’s been bothersome to sort it out.
 I tried another ads service but at the moment I disabled it.
 I just going to continue building up my blog and also enjoying the experience, I’m honestly not in a rush.
 I even had a post that has affiliate links but I took out the links because it didn’t feel genuine, didn’t want to seem like I wrote it just because I can earn money from it.